How Much Does Nursing School Cost?

 If your dream school is out of state, but you want to avoid paying extra, consider taking a gap year and becoming a resident of that state before attending school.
 Each state has different laws surrounding how to become a resident.

 For example, in Ohio, you can become a resident by registering a car in the state, registering to vote, and declaring the state your permanent residence.
-In most cases, you can become a resident of a different state by living there for a 12-month period without being a full-time student.
+In most cases, you can become a resident of a different state by living there for 12 months without being a full-time student.

 Here are some additional costs and considerations to apply to your nursing school budget.